lapo-luchini/xbrowsersync-cfw/README.md

-# xBrowserSync API implementation using Cloudflare worker and KV
+# xBrowserSync API implementation using SQLite

-This is a simple implementation of the [xBrowserSync API](https://github.com/xbrowsersync/api) using Cloudflare workder.
+This is a simple implementation of the [xBrowserSync API](https://github.com/xbrowsersync/api) using SQLite database.
-It uses Cloudflare KV as storage.

-## Deployment

-- Create a Cloudflare worker project
-- Create a KV namespace, and add KV binding in the worker project, name it as `XBSKV`
-- Paste the content of [index.js](./index.js) into worker, modify the settings and then save and deploy
-- Profit

 ## Usage